Page Contents

 Step 5: Identification and Marking

-Immediately after casting, do the following:
+Immediately after casting, do the following:- Mark the cube number.

-- Record grade of concrete.
+- Record the grade of concrete.

 - Mention the location of concreting.